Your council's social services department can assess your care and support needs if you are finding it difficult to manage at home.

 - outcome of the assessment

-Contact the Local Government Ombudsman (LGO) if you are still not satisfied with the council's response.
+Contact the Local Government and Social Care Ombudsman if you are still not satisfied with the council's response.

 Some decisions can also be challenged through the courts.
-You'll need a legal adviser who specialises in community care law.
+Check if you’re eligible for help from a legal aid lawyer.

 If you need to talk to someone, we’ll do our best to help